gterziysky/spark/README.md

 $ chmod +x install_jupyter
 $ ./install_jupyter

 The installation might take a while.
-After it is done do
+After it is done fire up a browser and connect to http://[ip addresses of your amazon system]:8192/.
+Now you are all set to run pyspark.